-- (Notes) 1.
-Other includes revenue from made-to-order software development on order based on contracts. - 2.
-Other revenue mainly consists of revenue relating to investments in capital of investment limited partnerships or other similar partnerships in accordance with the ASBJ Statement No. 10 "Accounting Standard for Financial Instruments." - (2) Useful information in understanding revenue from contracts with customers Useful information in understanding revenue from contracts with customers is as presented in "Notes on Significant Basic Matters for the Preparation of Consolidated Financial Statements, 4.
-Accounting policies, (4) Standards for recognition of significant revenues and expenses." - (3) Information for understanding the amount of revenue of the current fiscal year and the next fiscal year and beyond
+Other revenue in the Investment and Development Business is primarily revenue related to investments in capital of investment limited partnerships or other similar partnerships based on the Accounting Standard for Financial Instruments (ASBJ Statement No. 10), and is classified under paragraph 3 (1) of the Accounting Standard for Revenue Recognition.
+Therefore, they are not included in "Revenue from contracts with customers."

-1) Balance of contract assets and contract liabilities, etc.
+(2) Useful information in understanding revenue from contracts with customers Useful information in understanding revenue from contracts with customers is as presented in "Notes on Significant Basic Matters for the Preparation of Consolidated Financial Statements, 4.
+Accounting policies, (4) Standards for recognition of significant revenues and expenses."

-(Illillion yell)
+- (3) Information for understanding the amount of revenue of the current fiscal year and the next fiscal year and beyond - 1) Balance of contract assets and contract liabilities, etc.

 Amount

-Receivables from contracts with customers (beginning balance) 4,490
+Receivables from contracts with customers (beginning balance) 4,434

-Receivables from contracts with customers (ending balance) 4,434
+Receivables from contracts with customers (ending balance) 4,124

-Contract assets (beginning balance) 420
+Contract assets (beginning balance) 200

-Contract assets (ending balance) 299
+Contract assets (ending balance) 82

-Advances received (beginning balance) 452
+Advances received (beginning balance) 574

-Advances received (ending balance) 574
+Advances received (ending balance) 1,844